Many people just higher a porter for the Thorong La pass which is arguably the most difficult day.

 You will also come across restaurants where you can enjoy a quick meal.
 We found there were plenty of options and didn’t feel the need to pack a bunch of food.

-I though I would go through our actual itinerary to show you one possible plan of attack for the Annapurna.
+I thought I would go through our actual itinerary to show you one possible plan of attack for the Annapurna Circuit Trek.

 I would highly recommend some sort of map.
 This is the map we used, it’s